evgenyneu/warrah/README.md

 - SASS / SCSS
 - Scala
 - Shell
+- SQL
 - Starlark (Bazel build language)
 - Swift
-- SQL
 - Terraform
-- Less
-- Liquid
 - TOML
+- Twig
 - TypeScript
+- VB / VBScript
-- Twig
+- Verilog / SystemVerilog
 - Vue
+- XML
 - YAML

 See [docs/languages.md](docs/languages.md) for more details about the types of comments supported in each language.